Open-TEE/Open-Tee.github.io/documentation.md

 If the corresponding TA is not running then the Open-TEE framework will ensure that it is loaded as part of the TEEC_OpenSession() command from the CA.

+### Debugging with GDB

+This is our start up guide for getting start with debugging our CA and TA applications.
+If you are similar with GDB debugger, for you interesting part is how attach to TA process.
+This guide is using our connection test application (CA: conn_test_app ; TA: ta_conn_test_app) as an example.

+#### Pre-setup of GDB

+Ptracing of non-child process by non-root user is by default disabled in Ubuntu.
+In other word only root can ptrace evert process and non-root can only ptrace its child process.
+You might bump into this problem when you are trying to attach to running process and you might get following error:

+	Could not attach to process.
+If your uid matches the uid of the target process, check the setting of /proc/sys/kernel/yama/ptrace_scope, or try again as the root user.
+For more details, see /etc/sysctl.d/10-ptrace.conf ptrace: Operation not permitted.

+You can sole error by  temporary disabling the restriction:

+	$ echo 0 | sudo tee /proc/sys/kernel/yama/ptrace_scope

+or you can disable it permanently by editing /etc/sysctl.d/10-ptrace.conf

+	kernel.yama.ptrace_scope = 0

+#### Debugging CA process

+Navigate into our CA application binary folder and launch GDB with our CA name as a command line parameter:

+	 $ gdb conn_test_app

+Set as many break point you are needing eg.:

+	$ break <OUR FUNCTION NAME>
+	$ break <SOURCE FILE NAME:LINENUMBER>

+	(for connection test application)
+	$ break full_treatment_test
+	$ break ta_conn_test_app.c:339

+Run our CA process in GDB by hitting "r"

+#### Debugging TA process

+Debugging TA processes are generally done in the same way as debuggin our CA processes.
+You will be setting eg. break points and inspecting memory locations same way as in CA process.

+TA processes are managed by Open-TEE framework and one of its many responsibilities are launching new TA processes.
+The inner workflow of launching new TA process is that it is beginning from Open-TEE manager process, which will be noticing that new TA process is need and therefore it will be communicating to Open-TEE laucnher process.
+Launcher will launch new TA process by forking it self.
+One process stays a launcher process and another one becomes a new TA process.

+#### Debugging from the beginnings

+This method is working for all TAs regardless of TA type.
+With this debugging method you can debug TA_CreateEntryPoint and TA_OpenSessionEntryPoint functions.
+The setup for this method is that our TA is not yet launched by Open-TEE framework.
+Our TA is launched by tee_launcher -process and therefore we need attach GDB to tee_launcher process.
+Attach to launcher process:

+	$ gdb gcc-debug/opentee-engine `pgrep tee_launcher`

+Set GDB to follow child, because the new TA will be child process of launcher

+	$ set follow-fork-mode child

+Before hitting "c" for continuing GDB executing, you may set our TA process break points eg.:

+	$ break TA_CreateEntryPoint

+If GDB is prompting following messaga, just select "y"

+	Function "TA_CreateEntryPoint" not defined.
+	Make breakpoint pending on future shared library load? (y or [n])

+Run our corresponding CA application to get our TA running.

+#### Debugging keep alive TA

+This method of debugging is only working if our TA is set to be "keep alive", which is meaning that TA is not getting destroyed, if there are no sctive  connections to that TA.
+This method is requering less steps and therefore it could be a bit faster (do not have to set follow fork mode).
+This methid is only needing our TA PID:

+	$ gdb 'pgrep -f lib<OUR_TA_NAME>.so'

+	(for connection test application)
+	$ gdb 'pgrep -f libta_conn_test_app.so'

+or find out our TA process PID manually and then attach GDB:

+	$ ps waux
+	$ gdb attach <PID>

+Now you are debugging TA process.
+You may set a break points and when you are finnsih with break points, continue GDB execution by hitting "c"

 ### Using the QtCreator IDE